NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ![image](adding-model/_static/movies.png)

+> [!NOTE]
-Note: You may not be able to enter decimal points or commas in the `Price` field.
+> You may not be able to enter decimal points or commas in the `Price` field.
 To support [jQuery validation](http://jqueryvalidation.org/) for non-English locales that use a comma (",") for a decimal point, and non US-English date formats, you must take steps to globalize your app.
 See [Additional resources](#additional-resources) for more information.
 For now, just enter whole numbers like 10.

 <a name=displayformatdatelocal></a>

+> [!NOTE]
-Note: In some locales you'll need to specify the date format.
+> In some locales you'll need to specify the date format.
 See the highlighted code below.

 <!-- literal_block {"xml:space": "preserve", "backrefs": [], "source": "/Users/shirhatti/docs/Docs/aspnet/tutorials/first-mvc-app/start-mvc/sample2/src/MvcMovie/Models/MovieDateFormat.cs", "ids": [], "dupnames": [], "names": [], "classes": [], "linenos": false, "language": "c#", "highlight_args": {"hl_lines": [10, 2], "linenostart": 1}} -->